sebasjm/antlr/README.txt

 3.0ea8 - ???

+* lexer errors in interpreter were not printed properly

 * bitsets are dumped in hex not decimal now for FOLLOW sets

 * /* epsilon */ is not printed now when printing out grammars with empty alts